 Add-ons in relation to deviations from Solvency Capital Requirement assumptions

-The risk profile of an insurance or reinsurance undertaking shall be presumed to deviate significantly within the meaning of points (a) and (b) of Article 37(1) of Directive 2009/138/EC where the modified Solvency Capital Requirement as calculated under Article CA6(1) exceeds the Solvency Capital Requirement, calculated under CA6(2) by 10 % or more.
+1. Where the modified Solvency Capital Requirement as calculated under Article CA6(1) exceeds the Solvency Capital Requirement, calculated under CA6(2) by 10 percent or more, supervisory authorities shall assess if the risk profile of the insurance or reinsurance undertaking deviates significantly within the meaning of points (a) and (b) of Article 37(1) of Directive 2009/138/EC.

-Supervisory authorities may conclude, having taken account of all relevant factors including those set out in Article CA1, that risk profile deviations calculated according to paragraph 1, which are less than 10 %, are significant or that risk profile deviations which exceed or are equal to 10 %, subject to paragraph 3, are not significant.
+2. Notwithstanding paragraph 1, supervisory authorities may conclude that risk profile deviations calculated according to paragraph 1, which are less than 10 percent, are significant within the meaning of points (a) and (b) of Article 37(1) of Directive 2009/138/EC or that risk profile deviations which exceed or are equal to 10 percent, subject to paragraph 3, are not significant.

-Risk profile deviations calculated according to paragraph 1 which exceed 15 % shall be regarded as significant.
+3. Where the modified Solvency Capital Requirement as calculated in Article CA6 point (a) exceeds the Solvency Capital Requirement calculated as calculated in CA6 point (b) by 15 percent or more, supervisory authorities shall conclude that the risk profile of the insurance or reinsurance undertaking deviates significantly from the assumptions underlying the Solvency Capital Requirement

 Article 269 CA4